 Go to class group/s: 31

-Content industries are undergoing structural changes driven by both technological innovations and customer behaviors.
-This course examines the transformation of content industries, namely publishing and music, and the of a multimedia competitive space in which traditional media, digital media, and live events interplay, and addresses the conditions for sustainability of different business models.
-The goals of the course are: - To analyze digitalization as a context for content industries transformation: what has happened and is happening, its disruptive potential, the emergence of digital platforms as key incumbents. - To examine consumption processes of content, and the different roles of citizens, the public, and consumers in content access, use, diffusion, and co-creation. - To discuss the relationship between technology, content providers, and audiences in music and publishing (news, books, magazines) during industries reconfiguration and as a consequence of Covid pandemic - To analyse the evolution of offering configuration and changes in value appropriation - To analyse the conditions of sustainability for different business models.
+Content industries are undergoing structural changes driven by both technological innovations and customer behaviours.
+This course examines the transformation of content industries, namely publishing and music, and the of a multimedia competitive space in which traditional media, digital media and live events interplay, and addresses the conditions for sustainability of different business models.
+The goals of the course are: - To analyse digitalization as a context for content industries transformation: what has happened and is happening, its disruptive potential, the emergence of digital platforms as key incumbents. - To examine consumption processes of content, and the different role of citizens, public and consumers in content access, use, diffusion and co-creation. - To discuss the relationship among technology, content providers and audiences in music and publishing (news, books, magazines) during industries reconfiguration. - To analyse the evolution of offering configuration and changes in value appropriation - To analyse the conditions of sustainability for different business models.